jaredkrinke/log/content/posts/programming-languages/future-proof-languages-3.md

 ### Rust
 * Try with Alpine package first, since it's convenient, and easy to remove
 * Raspberry Pi B Alpine Linux triple: arm-unknown-linux-musleabihf
-* Attempt to cross-compile failed with "linker \`cc\` not found" (and suggestions from the web didn't help)
+* Attempt to cross-compile failed with "linker \`cc\` not found"
-* Cross-compiler setup from rustup was Visual Studio-levels of huge (1.5 GB)
 * Finally found [the trick](https://github.com/KodrAus/rust-cross-compile#cross-compiling-to-linux) for linking during cross-compilation: point Cargo to "rust-lld" (which is installed with the toolchain)

 ### Tcl
 * Couldn't figure out how to make a TclKit...

 ### Zig
-* No build for armv6l, but old build for armv6kz
+* No build for armv6l, but old build for armv6kz (unfortunately, this crashed and was slow)
-* Crashes on C compile--also very slow to compile
-* Hello world didn't work--also kind of slow to compile
-* Might try bootstrapping from my desktop, but probably too immature at the moment
+* Might try bootstrapping from my desktop
 * Cross compile to Raspberry Pi B with Alpine Linux: `zig build -Dtarget=arm-linux-musleabihf -Dcpu=arm1176jzf_s`
 * Cross-compiling C code [doesn't appear to be possible at the moment](https://github.com/ziglang/zig/issues/4875)